Portrait of Rich Ux

 What I actually do.

+Four of the five directions, running at the same time, off one skill set.
 Everything you'll find on this site is pulled from work I'm still actively doing.
-I don't teach retired playbooks.

-I run a real OPMA with a handful of long-term retainer clients.
-Local businesses, apps, professional services. $20K+/month average, averaging 18 months of retention per client.
-This is the business the model is proven against.
+A handful of long-term retainer clients: local businesses, apps, professional services, averaging 18 months of retention each.
+This is the work everything else is tested against.
+I do not teach retired playbooks.

 RichUx Academy